MicrosoftDocs/win32/desktop-src/Msi/using-custom-actions.md

 ---
-Description: The following sections describe using custom actions. ms.assetid: dd2a0681-f50d-4232-bdcc-8aee6bb121a1
+description: The following sections describe using custom actions. ms.assetid: dd2a0681-f50d-4232-bdcc-8aee6bb121a1
 title: Using Custom Actions
 ms.topic: article